credmark/credmark-model-framework-py/docs/source/credmark_dev.md

 optional arguments:
   -h, --help            show this help message and exit -b BLOCK_NUMBER, --block_number BLOCK_NUMBER
                         Block number used for the context of the model run.
 If not specified, it is set to the latest block of the chain.
   -c CHAIN_ID, --chain_id CHAIN_ID
-                        [OPTIONAL] The chain ID.
+                        Chain ID.
 Defaults to 1.
   -i INPUT, --input INPUT
-                        [OPTIONAL] Input JSON or if value is "-" it will read input JSON from stdin.
+                        Input JSON or if value is "-" it will read input JSON from stdin.
   -v MODEL_VERSION, --model_version MODEL_VERSION
-                        [OPTIONAL] Version of the model to run.
+                        Version of the model to run.
 Defaults to latest.
+  -j, --format_json     Format output json to be more readable -l USE_LOCAL_MODELS, --use_local_models USE_LOCAL_MODELS
+                        Comma-separated list of model slugs for models that should favor use of the local version.
+This is only required when a model is calling another model.
   --provider_url_map PROVIDER_URL_MAP
-                        [OPTIONAL] JSON object of chain id to Web3 provider HTTP URL.
+                        JSON object of chain id to Web3 provider HTTP URL.
 Overrides settings in env vars.
-  --api_url API_URL     [OPTIONAL] Credmark API url.
-Defaults to the standard API gateway.
+  --api_url API_URL     Credmark API url.
+Defaults to the standard API
+                        gateway.
 You do not normally need to set this.
-  --api_url API_URL     [OPTIONAL] Credmark API url
 ```

 To call any model we can specify the output by providing below parameters (they're not necessarily required):